misterSokor/TimeSlotManager/DesignDocuments/tasks.md

 ## Find Time Slots

-1. [ ] **Design Time Slots Table:**
+1. [ ] **Sign up:**
-    - Design and create a database table to store information about time slots for music lessons (schedule).
+    - Allow new users, including music students or parents, to register and
+    - gain access to book piano lesson slots.

-2. [ ] **Scheduler Controller (Java Class):**
+2. [ ] **Sign In:**
-    - Implement a controller class in Java that provides users with information about available time slots for booking.
+    - Enable users to view the schedule of available piano lesson time slots upon

-3. [ ] **Booking Controller (Java Class):**
-    - Implement a controller class in Java to handle searching for music lesson time slots.

-4. [ ] **Booking Entity (Java Class):**
-    - Create a Java class representing the Booking entity with available time slots.

-5. [ ] **Time Slots Entity (Java Class):**
-    - Create a Java class that serves for persisting booking information in the database.

-6. [ ] **Booking Repository (Interface):**
-    - Interface for interacting with the database for the Booking entity.
-Also acts as a DAO.

-7. [ ] **Time Slot Repository (Interface):**
-    - The interface extends JpaRepository, which is a Spring Data interface providing generic CRUD.
-Acts as a DAO.
+    - signing in.

-8. [ ] **Book Time Slot:**
+3. [ ] **Book Time Slot:**
-    - Implement the ability for users to book a specific time slot for a music lesson.
+    - Provide users the capability to book a specific time slot for a piano
+    - lesson.

-9. [ ] **Receive Confirmation:**
+4. [ ] **Receive Confirmation:**
-    - Implement a system to send confirmation notifications to users after they book a music lesson.
+    - Implement a system to automatically send confirmation notifications,
+    - either via email or other notifications, to users for their booked
+    - piano lessons.

-10. [ ] **Cancel Booking:**
+5. [ ] **Cancel Booking:**
-    - Allow users to cancel a booked music lesson.
+    - Develop a user-friendly feature allowing users to cancel a previously
+    - booked piano lesson.

-11. [ ] **View Teacher's Profile:**
+6. [ ] **Edit User Profile:**
-    - Create pages and logic to view the profile of the music teacher.
+    - Enable users, specifically piano students or parents, to edit their
+    - profile information, including contact details.

+7. [ ] **Password Reset:**
+    - Implement a secure password reset mechanism for users who forget their
+    - password, ensuring a straightforward and secure recovery process.

-12. [ ] **Receive Reminders:**
+8. [ ] **Receive Reminders:**
-    - Implement a system to send reminders to users for upcoming booked music lessons.
+    - Establish a reminder system to notify piano students or parents of

-## Sign In

-13. [ ] **Hall List of Students:**
-    - Create an HTML page for the teacher to see the names of students who booked time for a lesson.
-This page will use Authentication access.
+    - upcoming booked lessons, enhancing user engagement and punctuality.